 - The City of Philadelphia Department of Behavioral Health and Intellectual Disability Services provides a searchable database of related programs.

-Certain hospitals also have specialized programs designed to help children and adults with special needs or related disorders.
-One of the most effective ways to find resources on a local level is to contact your city, county or regional Department of Human Services; often these organizations have comprehensive service lists and trained staff who can assist in finding help specific to your child’s needs.
+Certain hospitals also have specialized programs designed to help children and adults with disabilities.
+One of the most effective ways to find resources on a local level is to contact your city, county, or regional Department of Human Services; often these organizations have comprehensive service lists and trained staff who can assist in finding help specific to your child’s needs.

 - The University of Pittsburgh Medical Center (Pittsburgh, Pennsylvania): This facility has an Adult Spasticity Center which specializes in treating spasticity from neurological disorders.